julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

 Given that Linked Data is also described using a graph-based model, the problem of finding routes between nodes have been previously studied.
-SPARQL 1.1 introduced the Property Paths (PP) syntax that allow query engines to test for path existence between nodes.
+SPARQL 1.1 introduced the Property Paths (PP) syntax that allows query engines to test for path existence between nodes.
-In [](cite:cites savenkov2017) an extension for PP syntax is proposed to compute the top-k shortest paths of a given path expression between two nodes.
+Savenkov et al. [](cite:cites savenkov2017) propose an extension for PP syntax to compute the top-k shortest paths of a given path expression between two nodes.
-An extension of the query semantics of PP is presented in [](cite:cites hartig2015) to support navigation of PP over the Web of Data instead of over single RDF graphs.
+An extension of the query semantics of PP is also presented in Hartig et al. [](cite:cites hartig2015) to support navigation of PP over the Web of Data instead of over single RDF graphs.
 A more expressive alternative is later introduced as the [Linked Data Query Language (LDQL)](cite:cites ldql) that allows expressing query graph patterns and navigation paths independently.
-Another approach is introduced in [](cite:cites rutgers2016) as an extension of the property graph query language CypherQL[^cypher], which allows for top-k shortest paths queries, calculated path weights and filtering on path edges and nodes.
+Another approach is introduced in Rutgers et al. [](cite:cites rutgers2016) as an extension of the property graph query language CypherQL[^cypher], which allows for top-k shortest paths queries, calculated path weights and filtering on path edges and nodes.
 Lastly, multimodal route plans are calculated using a GraphQL interface